Codenix-1349/VocalMage/README.md

 **Proprietary – All rights reserved.**

-This repository, its visuals, texts, and project presentation may not be copied, redistributed, or reused without permission.
+This repository, including its presentation materials, images, and written content, may not be copied, redistributed, or reused without permission.

 ---

 ## 👤 Author

 Developed by **Codenix**

-A concept project at the intersection of **music learning**, **real-time voice interaction**, and **fantasy game design**.
+An original project at the intersection of **music learning**, **voice interaction**, and **fantasy game design**.